 And when I’m going out, and another thing I try to do as a leader, when I’m out in the field, our guys are working hard, and they’re getting dirty, and I’ll try to shake the hands of all our employees that I can.
 When I reach out to shake their hand, they look at their hand like it’s dirty, and I reach and grab their hand and shake it and say, “Man, I’m for you.”
 I want them to feel the dignity of their work, because God called them to work, and it’s something that God’s called me to do, and it’s dignified work.

 Ray: I love that.
 And that’s back to that; they’re not second-class citizens in God’s kingdom either.
 And we talked a lot about that here on the Bottom Line Faith program.
 So Tom, in preparation of the interview, I shared that there were a few questions that we love to ask our guest and we like to learn from them.
 So can you think back, it was amazing.
 You said, “I came home to my wife, Beth, I’ve got I’m going to do this.
-If you’re okay with it, honey, we’re gonna start this business, hawk the house, everything that an entrepreneur is going to do, right?”
+If you’re okay with it, honey, we’re going to start this business, hawk the house,” everything that an entrepreneur is going to do, right?
 But along the way, there’s had to have been a really hard time, a hard decision.
 Walk us through one of the hardest decisions you’ve had to make in business, and what role did your faith play in it?

 Tom: It’s interesting, you heard it already.
 The hardest decision was to start DCI.
 I was a faithful employee.
 You know, I felt called where I was, I was serving there, you know, I was engaged with them, and, you know, I had no reason to leave.
 You know, I was paid well, you know, I had a good position.
 And that was one of the hardest things, and my faith played a huge role.
 Because when I started feeling God’s urging to do something different, that’s when I went to the godly counselors, the men, the godly men who had wisdom that I’ve been walking with for years, and each one of them listened and had a different perspective on my story.